bitshares/dev.bitshares.works/core/installation/README.md

 ## Wallet

-Once we know which witness_node (full_node) to use, we can use the full node to open up a cli_wallet.
-The running witness/full node might be BitShares Public Full Nodes, or run by businesses or individuals.
+The Nodes are connected to the network and verify all transactions and block produces.
+The cli_wallet is used to initiate transfer and connects to the trusted full node..

-The cli_wallet creates a local [`wallet.json`](/core/wallet/cli_wallet.md#overview) file that contains the encrypted private keys required to access the funds in your account and add new data to the blockchain.
+The cli_wallet creates a local [`wallet.json`](/core/wallet/cli_wallet.md#overview) file that contains the encrypted private keys.
+The key is required to access the funds and add new data to the blockchain with a signature from a private key.

+Connecting the cli_wallet requires a running full node (not necessarily locally) and connect to it.
+You might have own node to use.
+If you do not have it, you can select one of [BitShares Public Full Nodes](https://github.com/bitshares/bitshares-ui/blob/staging/app/api/apiConfig.js#L67), or nodes that run by _businesses_ or _individuals_.

 **Example: wallet.json**